 “It is important for both active and inactive members to maintain a current valid address on file with SVEC, so that we can return their retirements to them,” says SVEC Director of Member Services John Robinson.
 “In accordance with the co-op’s bylaws, we set aside unclaimed retired capital credits for three years.
 In the fourth year, if it is still unclaimed, a retired capital credit is considered “abandoned” and is distributed to active members.”

-SVEC maintains a searchable list of active and inactive members with unclaimed capital credits on its website.
+SVEC maintains a searchable list on our Unclaimed Capital Credits page of active and inactive members with unclaimed capital credits on its website.